360netlab/dnstap-sensor/README.md

 ## Dnstap-sensor

-The dnstap-sensor receives the DNS server's dnstap from the unix socket created by the -u parameter, and sends it to syslog after formatting.
+The dnstap-sensor receives the DNS server's dnstap from the unix or tcp socket, and sends it to syslog after formatting.

 Base64 copy from this [repository](https://github.com/littlstar/b64.c).